yyerthao/spike-solo-project/README.md

 * CSS
 * JavaScript
 * React
-* React Canvas
+* Canvas

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
-Also, a big thank you to my wonderful instructor, Mary Mosman.
+Also, a big thank you to my wonderful instructor, Mary Mosman and developer friend James Posey.

 ## Support
 If you have suggestions or issues, please email me at [maivyerthao@gmail.com](www.google.com)